 2.7B Matching Adjustment 2.2(6) sets out the MA eligibility condition that the relevant portfolio of assets, and each individual asset contained in it, must meet the requirements of the PPP.
-Firms are expected to demonstrate that assets in their MA portfolios can be managed in accordance with the requirements of the PPP, having regard to the PRA's expectations set out in SS1/20.23 In particular, firms will need to be able to demonstrate that they can properly identify, measure, and manage the risks on the assets in which they are invested or are considering investing in.
+Firms are expected to assess their compliance with this eligibility condition having regard to the PRA's expectations set out in SS1/20.
+In particular, a firm will need to determine if it can properly identify, measure and manage the risks on the assets in which it is invested or is considering investing in.